dotse/tls-fed-auth/tls-fed-auth.md

 Organizations may also set up their own federations, tailored to the specific security requirements and trust models relevant to their context.
 For example, a private business federation might establish its own vetting processes and trust framework based on the nature of its business and the sensitivity of the data being exchanged.

-By allowing federations the flexibility to tailor their trust frameworks and security measures, FedAE can support a wide range of use cases.
+By allowing federations the flexibility to tailor their trust frameworks and security measures, MATF can support a wide range of use cases.
 This flexibility is crucial for accommodating the diverse requirements and challenges faced by different federations, ensuring a secure and adaptable system for establishing trust and facilitating secure communication.

 # Trust Model

-The FedAE framework operates on a trust model that is central to its design and functionality.
+The MATF framework operates on a trust model that is central to its design and functionality.
 This section outlines the key components of this trust model and its implications for federation members and the federation operator.

 ## Role of the Federation Operator

-The federation operator plays a critical role in the FedAE framework.
+The federation operator plays a critical role in the MATF framework.
 This entity is responsible for:

 -   Managing the central trust anchor, which is used to establish trust across different domains within the federation.
 -   Vetting federation members to ensure they meet the required standards and policies.